 about more than 2 million accessions of crop plants and their wild relatives, preserved ex situ

-by almost 400 institutes.
+by about 400 institutes.
 It is based on a network of National Inventories of 43 member countries

 and represents an important effort for the preservation of world's agrobiological diversity by